Is it a good idea to buy a transportation insurance? Are you covered, if you do not have one? Here you will find all the answers.

 The freight forwarder does have a responsibility

 Actually, the freight forwarder does have a responsibility, but it is limited according to international conventions.
-In the trade it is called ‘Limitation of Liability’ for the freight forwarder and the limitations are dependent on whether you are shipping via air freight, sea freight, or road transport.
-This means that you actually can get a compensation if your goods are damaged or suffers loss during transport, however, in most cases the compensation you would receive would be quite insignificant compared to the real value of the goods.
-Below you can read more about which limitation apply to which type of transport.
+In the trade, it is called ‘Limitation of Liability’ for the freight forwarder and the limitations are dependent on whether you are shipping via air freight, sea freight, or road transport.
+This means that you actually can get compensation if your goods are damaged or suffer a loss during transport, however, in most cases the compensation you would receive would be quite insignificant compared to the real value of the goods.
+Below you can read more about which limitation applies to which type of transport.

 The limitations of liability are:

 If you ship a package weighing 10 kg by road transport, the freight forwarder would normally be obligated to pay you a compensation of 10 kg x GBP 9 / kg = GBP 90.
 However, you can not receive compensation that is more than what you paid for your goods.

 Therefore, if you have paid GBP 61 for your goods you will receive GBP 61 in compensation.
 If you have paid GBP 105 you will receive GBP 88 in compensation.

 What is the point of the limitations of liability, if you are not fully compensated?

 The limitations of liability create a balance in the transportation market where the freight forwarder carries a part of the risk that is big enough for him to handle the goods in a proper fashion.
 Still, the risk is not so great that it becomes a barrier that becomes a hindrance for world trade.

 Also, the limitations of liability is a set of rules that apply to all transport companies across the world and regardless of where their clients might be situated.

 When does it pay to buy transportation insurance?